bobgreenshields/rivers-of-blood/To do list.md

 	- [ ] finds sword
 	- [ ] needs to dig it up
 	- [ ] how do pcs find out that he is going to dig it up?
-- [ ] Mallerakas puts the word out that he's after labourers
+- [ ] Malerakas puts the word out that he's after labourers
 - [ ] Karkix finds out
 - [ ] Encounter at sword burial site
 	- [ ] before they have a long rest